Josephson effect: History

 Josephson to the idea of broken symmetry in superconductors, and he "was fascinated by the idea of broken symmetry, and wondered whether there could be any way of observing it experimentally".
 Josephson studied the experiments by Ivar Giaever and Hans Meissner, and theoretical work by Robert Parmenter.
 Pippard initially believed that the tunneling effect was possible but that it would be too small to be noticeable, but Josephson did not agree, especially after Anderson introduced him to a preprint of "Superconductive Tunneling" by Marvin L. Cohen, Leopoldo Máximo Falicov, and James Charles Phillips about the superconductor-barrier-normal metal system.

 Josephson and his colleagues were initially unsure about the validity of Josephson's calculations.
 Anderson later remembered:

 We were all—Josephson, Pippard and myself, as well as various other people who also habitually sat at the Mond tea and participated in the discussions of the next few weeks—very much puzzled by the meaning of the fact that the current depends on the phase.

 After further review, they concluded that Josephson's results were valid.
 Josephson then submitted "Possible new effects in superconductive tunnelling" to Physics Letters in June 1962.
 The newer journal Physics Letters was chosen instead of the better established Physical Review Letters due to their uncertainty about the results.
 John Bardeen, by then already Nobel Prize winner, was initially publicly skeptical of Josephson's theory in 1962, but came to accept it after further experiments and theoretical clarifications.
 See also: John Bardeen.

 In January 1963, Anderson and his Bell Labs colleague John Rowell submitted the first paper to Physical Review Letters to claim the experimental observation of Josephson's effect "Probable Observation of the Josephson Superconducting Tunneling Effect".
 These authors were awarded patents on the effects that were never enforced, but never challenged.

 Before Josephson's prediction, it was only known that single (i.e., non-paired) electrons can flow through an insulating barrier, by means of quantum tunneling.
 Josephson was the first to predict the tunneling of superconducting Cooper pairs.
 For this work, Josephson received the Nobel Prize in Physics in 1973.
 Bardeen was one of the nominators.

-John Clarke, also a student of Pippard, says his work was heavily inspired by Brian Josepshon.
+British physicist John Clarke, also a student of Pippard, says his work was heavily inspired by Brian Josepshon.
 In 1985, John Clarke's team, including Michel Devoret and John M. Martinis cooled a Josephson junction below 50 mK and demonstrated its macroscopic quantum behaviour described by a single phase.
 Using microwave pulses, they demonstrated that at zero bias the energy was quantized.
-This discovery was later used to developed superconducting qubits.
+This discovery was later used to develop superconducting qubits.
 Clarke, Devoret and Martinis were awarded the Nobel Prize in Physics in 2025 for this discovery.